How To Make Money Blogging via Affiliate Marketing in 2020 (and beyond)

 Action Step: Write some content or hire a content writer.
 Make sure to follow the best SEO practices, this will eventually rank your website.

 Let's face it - SEO take time.
 There's no way you will get instant results but if you follow the best SEO practices (step #5), you'd eventually get organic traffic from Google.

 There are a lot of ways to drive traffic to your blog while SEO does its thing.
-Here are a few evergreen methods which work in 2019 (proven time and time again).
+Here are a few evergreen methods which still work today (proven time and time again).

 Answer Questions on Quora:

 On Quora, people are looking for answers to their problems.
 This is where you come in, try to solve their problems, and maybe drop in your article URL if it's a solution to their problem.
 They get a much-needed solution and you got much-needed exposure.
 Win-win, right?